leoduu/c-repository/README.md

-# c-repository
-my C repository
+Something fun in C language